Code-Institute-Submissions/Interactive-Front-End-Development-Milestone-Project/README.md

 #### Body (When The Game Has Started):

 1. How to Play
-  i.
-Check that when resizing the page, the text does not overlap the parent container. ii.
-Check that the font size does not change to maintain readability.
+  1. Check that when resizing the page, the text does not overlap the parent container.
+  2. Check that the font size does not change to maintain readability.

 2. The Timer & Click Counter
   i.
 Confirm that when resizing, the text does not breach their respective containers.